 We have covered a lot about how others are changed by us.
 We have gone through talks of leadership and communications.
-Establishing and spreading our styles and habits on others ultimately setting up our legacy.
-This is not one of those articles, and it’s not an easy article to write.
+This month, columnist Lenny Saucier covers a tough subject through an experience in his life.

 There are so many theories in leadership ranging from vision to self-awareness to service.
 The simplest way to develop your leadership skills is to have a work ethic mixed with a solid foundation of core values.

 With summer driving just around the corner, the National Highway Traffic Safety Administration (NHTSA) is reminding drivers that June is National Tire Safety Month, and shops can also bring awareness to customers.

 What is the single biggest complaint from consumers today when it comes to being dissatisfied with a product or service they purchased?
 I’ll bet the answer is not too surprising to you: It’s customer service.